-Is there something more delicious than Japanese milk bread?
+Is there something more delicious than Japanese milk bread recipe?
 Yes.
 Chocolate chip Japanese milk bread!

 As kids, me and my brother never had store-bought snacks like our friends.
 I remember feeling disappointed and kinda jealous because their kitchen pantries were full of store-bought colorful packages of snacks and sweets that I had never even seen.